Last Night in Soho: Critical response

 Writing for Variety, Guy Lodge criticised aspects of the film, observing "Wright's particular affections for B-movies, British Invasion pop and a fast-fading pocket of urban London may be written all over the film, but they aren't compellingly written into it, ultimately swamping the thin supernatural sleuth story at its heart".
 Lodge praised McKenzie's performance, describing her as "never one to let an underwritten character thwart her best efforts, and whose sweetly open, porous, persistently worry-etched features couldn't be more ideally suited to Eloise's ingenuous, new-in-town outlook".
-Jake Coyle of Associated Press also praises McKenzie and Taylor-Joy performance, writing "While neither of their characters gets enough depth, McKenzie and Taylor-Joy sustain Last Night in Soho, a movie filled with reflections to both past fiction horrors ... and today's #MeToo terrors.
+Jake Coyle of Associated Press also praises McKenzie and Taylor-Joy performance, writing: "While neither of their characters gets enough depth, McKenzie and Taylor-Joy sustain Last Night in Soho, a movie filled with reflections to both past fiction horrors ... and today's #MeToo terrors".

-Brad Wheeler of The Globe and Mail gave the film a score of 2.5/4 stars, writing "Though visually sumptuous and a bunch of fun early on, Edgar Wright's take on sixties and seventies horror eventually devolves into unsatisfying spoof."
+Brad Wheeler of The Globe and Mail gave the film a score of 2.5/4 stars, writing: "Though visually sumptuous and a bunch of fun early on, Edgar Wright's take on sixties and seventies horror eventually devolves into unsatisfying spoof."
 Richard Lawson of Vanity Fair was more critical of the film, describing it as a "clumsy horror pastiche" and writing, "perhaps the film's thematic intentions are noble.
 But its execution is glib, never finding the right balance between compassion and leering."
 Robert Daniels of RogerEbert.com gave the film a score of 1.5/4 stars, writing that it "is funny and chaotic, slick and stylish, and falls apart in its confounding second half".

-David Sims of The Atlantic wrote "While Wright remains exceptionally gifted at mashing up genres to create moments of real cinematic lightning, by and large, Last Night in Soho is all flash, no impact."
-The review by Radhika Seth for Vogue focused on the costume design, which Seth called "sensational, not to mention crucial to the narrative".

 Rosalind Jana, writing in The Daily Telegraph, also praised the costume design and its importance to the plot, and concluded that "the storytelling becomes overly heavy handed, but the costumes never falter".
 The film's production design was praised by some critics, including by Yasmin Omar for Harper's Bazaar, who found it "tremendous"; Jaden S. Thompson, writing in The Harvard Crimson thought the design was "sleek, saturated".

+Filmmaker George Miller praised the film, saying that it "left me contemplating, among other things, fate, grief, innocence, trauma, insanity, reality, healing, ambition, the sources of creativity, justice and retribution.
+On top of that, I was exhilarated by Edgar’s palpable nostalgia for a time before he was born.
+To mark this, in addition to the compelling work of Thomasin McKenzie and Anya Taylor-Joy, he includes Rita Tushingham, Terence Stamp and Diana Rigg — who all arrived on the screen so significantly in the ’60s."

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.